AeroWidescreen/NFSMW2012HDEffects/README.md

 A: No, it improves the graphics.
 It does nothing else.

 Q: Why do reflections still look blurry when viewed at a distance?
 A: This is due to mipmapping and materials.
-I could make them sharper, but this will effectively break the way the materials are rendered.
+Applying 16x anisotropic filtering in your control panel will improve the quality, but I've only been able to verify this for NVIDIA graphics cards.

 Q: Why does WreckResistance not work during online multiplayer?
 A: I don't support multiplayer cheating of any kind.
 This feature was added to improve the singleplayer experience.